nfourtythree/entriessubset/README.md

 ## Entries Subset Overview

 This field type is an extension of the built in `Entries` field type.
-It allows you to specify extra criteria (currently only `EntryType`) in which to restrict the available entries for selection.
+It allows you to specify extra criteria (`EntryType`, `User`, `UserGroup`) in which to restrict the available entries for selection.

+#### Examples
-As an example you might have a News section which has a few entry types.
+You might have a News section which has a few entry types.
 One of the entry types is "Press Release", you may then have a block where you would like the user to be able to select a "Featured" press release.
 With the standard `Entries` field type they would be able to select anything from the News section, with this plugin you are able to only allow the selection of those with the "Press Release" entry type.

+You might want to limit selection of entries only authored by users in the "Development" or "Copywriters" user groups, this is now possible.

 ## Using Entries Subset